opsabarsec/dive-log-app/README.md

 The frontend can now:

-1. Call `/resolve-dive-metadata` with location & club name
+1. Call `/resolve-dive-metadata` with location & club name to preview coordinates and club website
-2. Pre-fill the dive form with returned metadata
+2. Pre-fill the dive form with returned metadata (show map preview, club link)
-3. Submit the completed dive via `/dives/upsert`
+3. Submit the completed dive with photo via `/dives/upsert-with-photo`

 Smooth user experience + clean backend = 💙